ewintr/ewintr.nl/content/movies/2023/les-diaboliques.md

 extra.movie.rating = 4
 +++

-Honestly, I would be more scared by that retired detective that keeps popping up unannounced and suddenly sits at your bed in the middle of the night.<!-- more -->
+Honestly, I would be more scared by that retired detective that keeps popping up unannounced and suddenly appears sitting at your bed in the middle of the night.<!-- more -->